will-hossack/Poptics/docs/tio.rst

 Terminal Input / Output (tio)
 =============================

-The Terminal input/output module provides a set of simple to call command line functions that read the and write to the terminal with defaults, range checking and error correction.
+The Terminal input/output module that provides a set of simple to call command line functions that read / write to \ from the terminal with defaults, range checking and error correction.
 There is also a simply option selector and escape commands that allows simple interactive applications to be written with the miminium of effort.
 This modulue is used for all terminal inout in the examples and test code and is also called for error recovery when wrong lens files or materials are specified.

+This module has been written and mainly tested on Linix and MacOs bit should work under Windows, but this has not been tested.

 Reading Basic Types
 ===================